CartoDB/web-sdk/docs/guides/01-getting-started.md

 ### Create map layer

 Now you can add a map layer from the public account.
-In the example below, we are adding a countries layer from [Natural Earth](https://www.naturalearthdata.com/), using the [`Layer`](ToDo: add link to API reference) object.
+In the example below, we are adding a countries layer from [Natural Earth](https://www.naturalearthdata.com/), using the [`carto.viz.Layer`](ToDo: add link to API reference) object.

 ```js
 const countriesLayer = new carto.viz.Layer('ne_50m_admin_0_countries');